dcdelgado/dcdelgado_github_io/README.md

 ### SPX Capital
 #### Global Macro Research Analyst, Aug 2013 - Jan 2014 (Rio de Janeiro)
-- Conducted research and developed quantitative models for trading strategies in the commodities market.
+- Conducted economic analysis and forecasts for Japan, Canada, Chile, Mexico, and the USA.

-- Analyzed market data, performed statistical analysis, and implemented algorithmic trading strategies.
+- Delivered weekly economic briefings to the macroeconomics committee for the fund's partners and managers.

 ### The World Bank
 #### Consultant, Jul 2012 - Jul 2013 (Washington, DC)